 Because each agency and county is different in the documents they require and when they want invoices, families often have the student or the parents/guardians print off a copy of the student's invoice/monthly statement through MyBethel.
 This invoice/monthly statement will include the student's name, ID #, and each course and cost.
-If for some reason your county requires something different, please contact build-program@bethel.edu.
+If for some reason a student's county requires something different, he or she should contact build-program@bethel.edu.